benquang/project4_pg_sql/README.md

 ## 🚀 Usage
 - Open `pgadmin 4`, create a database (eg: lab3_ecommerce_db) then execute the `initial_sql_schemas` script for first necessary data.
-- In [/scripts](https://github.com/benquang/project4_pg_sql/tree/main/scripts), run from task 1 to 3 (each task has multiple parts) to complete project's requirements.
+- In [/scripts](https://github.com/benquang/project4_pg_sql/tree/main/scripts), run from task 1 to 3 (each task has multiple parts) to following project's requirements.

-## 📊 Check data requirements
+## 📄 Check data requirements
    1. Orders volume: 2500000 records with defined status distribution
       ```
       WITH status_pool AS (